 When used appropriately, shotgun mics and lavaliers, often known as lapel mics, can both capture high-quality audio.
 Both microphones are excellent for discourse, vlogging, and interviewing, but there are some differences when they are used.

 Lavalier mics are usually clipped to the subject, even omnidirectional models can provide a strong signal-to-noise ratio due to their close proximity to the sound source, which means it can move with you and provides good audio.
 Therefore, it is ideal for the mobile shooting and cross-talk.
-For example, if you have an interview and need to move around, it is good to use lav mic for your and the interviewee.
+For example, if you have an interview and need to move around, it is good to use lav mic for you and the interviewee.

 Despite the fact that directed lavs are available, shotguns typically have a tighter pickup pattern and a more adaptable form factor.
 When compared to lavaliers, shotgun mics might sound more natural, and don't require much operation before the shooting begins.
 That is, you don't have to clip the mic properly and make sure it works well - something you need to do when using lav mic.
 As a result, it is a choice for simple and high-quality sound recording.

-Q: When should I use a shotgun microphone?
+1. When should I use a shotgun microphone?

-A: When you need to capture sound without any background noise, a shotgun is a good solution.
+When you need to capture sound without any background noise, a shotgun mic is a good solution.
 It comes in handy when you need to isolate a specific sound source in a crowded or noisy environment.

-Q: Why do I hear wind noise when my mic is used?
+2. Why do I hear wind noise when my mic is used?

-A: Wind noise is a sort of handling noise that is distinct from other noises.
+Wind noise is a sort of handling noise that is distinct from other noises.
 This can be caused by a multitude of factors.
 A damp capsule, a bad cable, or even a lack of a windscreen could all be to blame.
 Here are some suggestions for lowering handling noise.

-① Maintain a low-humidity atmosphere for your microphones.
+① Maintain a low-humidity atmosphere.

 ② Get a shotgun microphone windscreen and isolate the microphone as much as possible to reduce the amount of environmental noise.